Ever heard of or watched people making a substantial fortune on their real estate investments in GTA and wondered what

 Some experts call this strategy hybrid real estate investing.
-It’s founded on the fact that both the flip and buy-and-hold strategy have their own strengths and weakness.
+It’s founded on the fact that both the flip and buy-and-hold strategy has its own strengths and weakness.
 Thus, it focuses on the benefits each of the two strategies has while trying to eliminate the shortcomings.

 Here are the four main steps this strategy takes:

 Purchase a property(s) that needs help, i.e., cosmetic fixes such as countertops, paint, carpet, and the like.
 Ensure the home is in a good neighbourhood.
 Toronto, for instance, has a good number of potential neighbourhoods to invest in; e.g., look at Liberty Village & City Place, King West, Yonge St. Line, Yonge and Sheppard, Queens Quay, and Yorkville.

 Obviously, each neighbourhood has its own attributes, meaning you have to examine them closely.
 Look at the available properties, prices, amenities, among other factors in order to find one that fits your investment needs.